LauraMayock/The-happy-reader/README.md

 ## Search Bar

-In a future interger i would like to add
+In a future integer, I would like to add a search bar on the main screen to make it easier to search specifically for book titles or authors.
+This will help ensure that users are not adding more reviews on the same book.

 ## Social Media Login

-For ease of use, user's could use their social media credentials to log in, rather than creating another password to remember.
+For ease of use, users could use their social media credentials to log in rather than creating another password to remember.

-##

 ## User Profile Page

- page could be expanded  to include the ability of the user to add their bookmarked books in categories to organise them; for example, Read Again, or Must Read or Read.
+A user profile page to include the ability of the user to add saved reviews in categories to organize them; for example, Read Again or Must Read or Read.
+To show all comments they have made on other reviews.

 The page could also provide more user details that could also be added to the user profile in general.
-Such as a profile picture or avatar that could be utilised in their reviews, and the total number of books they have reviewed or bookmarked could be visible on their profile.
+Such as a profile picture or avatar that could be utilized in their reviews, and the total number of books they have reviewed or bookmarked could be visible on their profile.
+As well as specifying the age of the children they are browsing for.

+## Genre section

+A genre section so that books can be chosen on the bases of the child's interests or an underlying lesson you would like the child to learn about.

-## Better Pagination
+## Upload images

-Pagination is implemented on some pages but it could definitely be expanded to more pages such as the My Books page or the Genre pages for better User Experience.
+The user to be able to upload their own images via the 'add review' form.
 [Back to top](<#contents>)

 # Technologies Used

 * HTML - Used to structure all the templates on the site
 * CSS - to provide extra styling to the site
-* Python - To provide functionality to the site.
+* Python - To provide the functionality to the site.
 Packages used in the project can be found in requirements.txt
 * Django - Python framework used in the project
 * Heroku - Used to deploy the site publicly
 * Heroku ElephantSQL - Used for the database during development and deployment
-* Javascript - Minimum javascript was used, to fade out alerts after a few seconds and and to
-  create a button up which would bring the user back to the top  of the screen.
+* Javascript - Minimum javascript was used to fade out alerts after a few seconds and to create a button that would bring the user back to the top of the screen.
 * Bootstrap 4 -  used for providing layouts and styling the html in the templates
-* Basimiq - Used to create wireframes for the progect
+* Basimiq - Used to create wireframes for the project
 * Cloudinary - Used to host Static files for the site

 [Back to top](<#contents>)